platformland/electric-book/book/text/identify.md

 ## 2. Provide a path from products to platforms

-A less top-down approach is to ensure there are clear routes for 'point solutions' from individual products to develop into shared platforms.
+A less top-down approach than identifying common needs and duplication is to ensure there are clear routes for 'point solutions' from individual products to develop into shared platforms.
 A point solution is something that has been developed as part of a single service, that might be useful as a more general platform for multiple services.

 For example, the authentication platform, Login.gov, started life as a larger project called [MyUSA](#), which aimed to provide a single account and to do list for interacting with government.
 The authentication part of the project was developed into login.gov by 18F and the United States Digital Service.[^6]